 (d) All Intellectual Property rights remain vested in the Discloser but disclosure of Confidential Information does not in any way transfer or assign any rights or interests in the Intellectual Property to the receiving party; and

-(c) Any actual, suspected, likely or threatened theft, loss, damage, or unauthorised access, use or disclosure of or to any Confidential Information.
+(c) Any actual, suspected, likely, or threatened theft, loss, damage, or unauthorized access, use, or disclosure of or to any Confidential Information.

-13.4 The receiving party must promptly take all steps that the Discloser may reasonably require and must co-operate with any investigation, litigation or other action of the Discloser or of a related body corporate if there is:
+12.4 The receiving party must promptly take all steps that the Discloser may reasonably require and must co-operate with any investigation, litigation, or other action of the Discloser or of a related body corporate if there is:

-(b) Any theft, loss, damage or unauthorised access, use or disclosure of or to any Confidential Information that is or was in its possession or control.
+(b) Any theft, loss, damage, or unauthorized access, use, or disclosure of or to any Confidential Information that is or was in its possession or control.

-14.2 The User acknowledges that the Company is not responsible for the conduct or activities of any user and that the Company is not liable for such under any circumstances.
+13.2 Each User acknowledges that the Company is not responsible for the conduct or activities of any other User and that the Company is not liable for such under any circumstances.

-14.3 The User agrees to indemnify the Company for any loss, damage, cost or expense that the Company may suffer or incur as a result of or in connection with the User’s use of Typsy or conduct in connection with Typsy, including any breach by the User of this Agreement.
+13.3 The User agrees to indemnify the Company for any loss, damage, cost, or expense that the Company may suffer or incur as a result of or in connection with the User’s use of Typsy or conduct in connection with Typsy, including any breach by the User of this Agreement.

-14.4 In no circumstances will the Company be liable for any direct, incidental, consequential or indirect damages, loss or corruption of data, loss of profits, goodwill, bargain or opportunity, loss of anticipated savings or any other similar or analogous loss resulting from the User’s access to, or use of, or inability to use Typsy (in circumstances of service downtime and interruptions), whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the Company knew or should have known of the possibility of such damage, to business interruption of any type, whether in tort, contract or otherwise.
+13.4 In no circumstances will a party be liable for any indirect, incidental, consequential, or indirect damages, loss or corruption of data, loss of profits, goodwill, bargain or opportunity, loss of anticipated savings, or any other similar or analogous loss arising in the performance of this Agreement, whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the party knew or should have known of the possibility of such damage, to business interruption of any type, whether in tort, contract or otherwise.